flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 corpus = flair.datasets.TREC_6()
 print(corpus.make_label_dictionary())
 ```

+This should print out different label dictionaries for different datasets and tasks.

 Another useful function is `obtain_statistics()` which returns you a python dictionary with useful statistics about your
 dataset.
 Using it, for example, on the IMDB dataset like this